Aldon Smith: 2012 season

-Smith finished his second professional season with 19.5 sacks, 66 tackles, three forced fumbles, an interception, and a pass deflection in 16 games and starts.
-He broke Cedrick Hardman's 49er's franchise record of 18 sacks in one season, which Hardman set in 1971, a 14-game NFL season.
-The 49ers went on to appear in Super Bowl XLVII.
-In the game, Smith had two combined tackles as the 49ers narrowly lost to the Baltimore Ravens by a score of 34–31.
+Smith finished his second professional season with 66 tackles, 19.5 sacks, three forced fumbles, an interception, and a pass deflection in 16 games and starts.
+He broke Cedrick Hardman's 49ers franchise record of 18 sacks in a season, which Hardman set in 1971, a 14-game NFL season.
+The 49ers finished atop the NFC West with an 11–4–1 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the Packers, Smith recorded two tackles and a forced fumble during the 45–31 victory.
+During the NFC Championship Game against Atlanta Falcons, he had a tackle and a fumble recovery in the 28–24 comeback road victory as the 49ers advanced to Super Bowl XLVII.
+In the Super Bowl against the Baltimore Ravens, Smith recorded two tackles, but the 49ers fell behind early and could not come back, losing by a score of 34–31.

-On the NFL Network's NFL Top 100 Players of 2013 ranking, players voted Smith as the seventh-best player in the league entering the 2013 season, which made him the second-highest-ever debut and second-highest defensive player on the list, both behind J. J. Watt.
+On the NFL Network's NFL Top 100 Players of 2013 ranking, Smith was ranked as the seventh-best player in the league, making him the second-highest-ever debut and second-highest defensive player on the list, both behind J. J. Watt.
 Smith was voted the San Francisco 49ers MVP in 2012.